christian7007/docs/source/deployment/sunstone_setup/suns_advance.rst

 First thing you have to do is install Phusion Passenger.
 For this you can use pre-made packages for your distribution or follow the `installation instructions <https://www.phusionpassenger.com/download/#open_source>`__ from their web page.
 The installation is self explanatory and will guide you in all the process, follow them an you will be ready to run Sunstone.

 Next thing we have to do is configure the virtual host that will run our Sunstone server.
-We have to point to the ``public`` directory from the Sunstone installation, here is an example:
+We have to point to the ``public`` directory from the Sunstone installation, here is an example of /etc/apache2/sites-available/opennebula.conf:

 .. code::

     <VirtualHost *:80>
       ServerName sunstone-server
-      PassengerUser oneadmin
+      PassengerUser <username>
       # !!!
 Be sure to point DocumentRoot to 'public'!
       DocumentRoot /usr/lib/one/sunstone/public
       <Directory /usr/lib/one/sunstone/public>